Mozambique welcomes African forces to help tackle insurgency | DW | 26.07.2021

 Nyusi thanked regional allies adding, "the mandate of foreign forces is to help Mozambican forces restore peace and stability."

 Mozambique has been battling to contain the insurgency, which at times has involved mercenary groups from Russia and South Africa.
-The fight is against an Islamist militia known locally as as al-Shabab.
-They've ramped up attacks in the past year in a violent campaign that has sown terror in Cabo Delgado.
-In March the group launched an attack on the town of Palma.
+The fight is against an Islamist militia known locally as al-Shabab.
+They have ramped up attacks in the past year in a violent campaign that has sown terror in Cabo Delgado.
+In March, the group launched an attack on the town of Palma.

 For days the town found itself in the grip of a coordinated assault.
 Hundreds of people were left to fend for themselves as militants launched a sustained attack.
 Dozens were killed in the massacre that followed.